whitedragon3257/Dragon_Kidnapper/README.md

 1. **Frequency Control Module**: This module will be responsible for managing the drone's operating frequencies.
 It must be able to adjust frequencies as needed to ensure effective communication with the drone.

-2.**Flight Control Module**: This module will be responsible for issuing flight commands to the drone.
+2. **Flight Control Module**: This module will be responsible for issuing flight commands to the drone.
 This will include commands like take off, land, move left/right, etc.

 3. **Telemetry Module**: This module will be responsible for receiving and processing the drone's telemetry data.
 This may include information such as current altitude, speed, direction, etc.